Patient Safety in Primary Care

 Inappropriate and Overprescribing

 Inappropriate and overprescribing in primary care can occur in all patient populations and may lead to negative health outcomes, particularly in older persons.
 Beyond acute patient safety events, some inappropriate prescribing can have broader public health safety concerns.
-These predominantly relate to inconsistent practices driving the prescribing of opioids and antibiotics that have contributed to the opioid epidemic and the rise of antibiotic resistant infections.,
+These predominantly relate to inconsistent practices driving the prescribing of opioids and antibiotics to the opioid epidemic and the rise of antibiotic resistant infections.,

 Several strategies may alleviate the risk of inappropriate prescribing.
 These include surveillance approaches, such as automated phone calls, that target patients prescribed specific medication classes.
 These can help to detect and prevent potential adverse events.
 One study found that automated phone calls with the option of transfer to a live pharmacist were effective at detecting potential adverse events in primary care patients prescribed medications for hypertension, diabetes, depression, and insomnia.
 Another example is increasing the use of shared decision-making and increased patient engagement with clinicians prior to prescribing decisions.
 Increased shared decision-making can ensure that treatment options align with patient preferences and ensure that medication risks are adequately discussed.
 Shared decision-making has been demonstrated to support appropriate medication prescribing in patients receiving polypharmacy.
 Additionally, implementation of interventions like shared decision-making tools help to standardize treatment decisions and give clinicians a consistent framework that may minimize external factors influencing prescribing.